kevinresol/flixel-rpg/README.md

 ## Basic Usage

-The core of the framework `RpgEngine`, and the most important class is `Entity` which includes most of the functionalities of the framework.
+The core of the framework is `RpgEngine`, and the most important class is `Entity` which includes most of the functionalities of the framework.

 Very basic example: